-After graduating from Yale and Columbia Law School, Diahann began working at one of the premier law firms in New York City, making a six-figure salary.
+After graduating from the country’s most elite schools, Diahann began working at one of the premier law firms in New York City, making a six-figure salary.
 But she felt something was missing.

 “I felt in some ways I was moving by rote, not connected to my feelings and desires.”

 The pull of service to others that had grabbed her in college was too strong to ignore.
 To the surprise of her family, she quit her lucrative job in law and set a new course for herself.

 “I saw how powerful service can be in people’s lives; my role was to ensure that service became part of our culture.”

 To that end, Diahann became the chief service officer of New York City with a mission to mobilize an army of volunteers to help tackle the biggest challenges facing the city and its residents.

 “We had initiatives in six impact areas,” says Diahann.
 “Strengthening our communities, helping our neighbors in need, education, the environment, health, and emergency preparedness.”